dirkkrueger/senic-documentation/index.rst

 .. note::

     During our evaluation phase we also considered using one of the many BSD flavours, specifically `FreeBSD <https://www.freebsd.org/>`_ because it has a proven track record in the area of stability and security plus a long history of running on the tiniest of platforms long before the term "Internet of Things" was even coined.
-    We did however find that while the `H3 is pretty well supported <https://wiki.freebsd.org/FreeBSD/arm/Allwinner>`_, support for bluetooth is lagging behind and in the case of BLE currently non-existent and so we abandoned that approach.
+    We did however find that while the `H3 is pretty well supported <https://wiki.freebsd.org/FreeBSD/arm/Allwinner>`_, support for Bluetooth is lagging behind and in the case of BLE currently non-existent and so we abandoned that approach.

 This pretty much left us with Linux which offers a much broader support for such types of boards, most notably including BLE.